OHIO-ECT/ECT-Lab-Introduction/tasks/Task-Drawing-Diagrams.md

 ### Draw!

-14. Replicate the hand drawn picture shown below in Draw.IO using the iconography from the Scratchpad provided and other shapes as needed.
-Try to make the art match as much as possible.
+14. Replicate the hand drawn picture shown below in Draw.IO **using the iconography from the Scratchpad** provided and other shapes as needed.
 Make sure to label everything as shown in the picture below.

     ![](./images/network-diag-1.jpg)